CDCgov/ixa/docs/book/src/topics/reports.md

 | `directory(PathBuf)`  | The directory where CSV files will be written.
 Defaults to the current working directory.                    |
 | `overwrite(bool)`     | Whether to overwrite existing files with the same name.
 Defaults to `false` to prevent accidental data loss. |

-Note that all reports defined the the `Context` share this configuration.
+Note that all reports defined in the `Context` share this configuration.

+This configuration is also used by other outputs that integrate with report options, such as the profiling JSON written by `ixa::profiling::ProfilingContextExt::write_profiling_data()`.

 ## Case Study 1: A Basic Report